-The painting illustrates the passage of the Old Testament in which God ordered Abraham to sacrifice his only son, Isaac.
-Caravaggio faithfully depicts the crucial moment of the dramatic story, when Abraham, at the very moment in which he is about to sacrifice Isaac, is blocked by an angel sent by the Lord. “"Do not lay a hand on the boy," he said.
-"Do not do anything to him.
-Now I know that you fear God, because you have not withheld from me your son, your only son."
-God's messenger says to Abraham (Genesis 22, verse 12) pointing with his left hand at a ram to sacrifice instead.
-Caravaggio chose to humanise the angel’s figure, placing him alongside Abraham as a solid presence that firmly grips the old man's wrist.
-In the background is a hilly, Mediterranean landscape, with small roads and farm animals, and a small village.
-Critics have identified echoes of the style from Caravaggio's training in Lombardy and Veneto regions.
-In the past, this work has also been subject to a symbolic interpretation according to which the building on the hill is a church with baptistery, a reference to the future birth of the Catholic church, while the light diffused over the backdrop, symbolises the light of divine grace.
-The sacrifice of young Isaac serves, therefore, to foreshadow the sacrifice of Christ.
-The biblical theme was certainly chosen by the work’s illustrious client, Maffeo Barberini, influential Cardinal and future Pope Urban VIII.
-Critics have all declared this to be an authentic Caravaggio, an attribution that is also confirmed by the payments made to the painter by Maffeo Barberini himself.
+The painting illustrates the Old Testament passage in which God subjected Abraham to an extraordinary test of obedience by ordering him to sacrifice his only son Isaac.
+Caravaggio faithfully depicts the crucial moment of this dramatic story, when the old Abraham, at the very moment he is about to immolate Isaac, is blocked by an angel sent by the Lord.
+“Do not lay your hand on the boy or do anything to him!
+For now I know that you fear God, seeing you have not withheld your son, your only son, from me”, says the God's messenger to Abraham (Genesis XXII, v.
+12) while pointing with his left hand at a ram to be sacrificed in place of his son.
+Caravaggio chooses to humanise the figure of the angel by placing it alongside Abraham: a solid presence that grasps the old man's wrist with a strong, tight grip.
+In the background unfolds a wide, Mediterranean hilly landscape, animated by cottages and a village.
+The critics recognised in this landscape the stylistic echoes of Caravaggio's training in Lombardy and Veneto.
+In the past this work was the object of a symbolic interpretation, according to which the building on the hill would be a church with a baptistery, thus a reference to the future birth of the Catholic Church; and the light diffused over the landscape would symbolise the light of divine grace.
+The sacrifice of the young Isaac would thus foreshadow the sacrifice of Christ.
+The biblical theme was certainly indicated by the man who committed the work, Maffeo Barberini, who was an influential Vatican Monsignor at the time of the execution of the painting, and would become Pope under the name of Urban VIII.
+Caravaggio's authorship of this painting, which was recognized by all critics long time ago, is also evidenced by the payments made by Maffeo Barberini to the painter himself.

-The painting was donated to the Uffizi in 1917, by John Fairfax Murray, who had purchased it as a work by Gherardo delle Notti, from a company that had bought up a part of the possessions from the Colonna Sciarra family from Rome, in the late 19th century.
+The painting was donated to the Uffizi in July 1917 by John Fairfax Murray, who purchased it as a work made by Gherardo delle Notti from a company that had acquired part of the property of the Roman Prince’s family of Colonna Sciarra in the late 19th century.